 - Reduced serum or oil production which results in dry skin.
 It can also be due to genetics or as a result of allergies, hormone change inflammation or changes in the immune system.

 - Low Immune Function - This leads to inflammation and response to things like yeast and bacteria that live on your skin.
 Low immune function can be due to factors like medications, autoimmune disorders, untreated infections, chronic inflammation, nutrient deficiencies or poor gut health.

 - Allergies – These cause the release of antibodies and a harmful immune system response.
 It can lead to something called Atopic Dermatitis or Atopic eczema.
-Allergic responses can be due to things like consuming certain foods, chemical exposure or contact with other harsh toxins and substances such as chemical perfumes, soaps or detergents.
+Allergic responses can occur as a result of consuming certain foods, chemical exposure, or contact with other harsh toxins and substances such as chemical perfumes, soaps, or detergents.
 Atopic Dermatitis is not linked to things like pet or fur exposure.
 In fact, the opposite is actually true.
-Eczema has been found to be less common in children who have many siblings or dogs or who spend time in daycare settings and or around children with a young age.
+Eczema has been found to be less common in children who have many siblings or dogs or who spend time around children with a young age.
 These things result in a stronger immune system and build up protection for eczema.

 - Toxicity – This includes smoking or exposure to high amounts of pollution, heavy metals or pesticides.

 Common Eczema Symptoms